 If other people gave you compliments or noted something you got done then add this to your list as well.
 You get to decide what goes on your list, so don’t just focus on ‘big wins’.

 As you start you may remember other things, or over the coming weeks remember stuff you’d not included.
-It’s fine to keep updating your list (and remember if any of this belongs on your CV to update that accordingly, noting a lot of this isn’t CV relevant but is important to you and makes you feel good to acknowledge).
+It’s fine to keep updating your list (and remember if any of this belongs on your CV to update that accordingly, noting a lot of this isn’t necessarily relevant to your CV but is important to you and makes you feel good so is important to acknowledge).

 Ways to take this forward in the coming year

-– Feel free to show off and share with others over on Facebook or on Instagram and Twitter using the hashtag #ResearcherRenew – tell us what you did that gave you most joy!
+– Feel free to show off and share with others over on Instagram and Twitter using the hashtag #ResearcherRenew – tell us what you did that gave you most joy!

 – Share your list with friends, particularly people that really ‘get’ you.
 Enjoy your milestones together.
 Or if it’s tricky to write nice things for yourself, write nice things to each other recalling the things you’ve managed in the past year.